ItzSwirlz/Honey-Extension-Archive/README.md

 Archiving the Honey extension, known for stealing possibly billions of dollars (Last update: Dec 12 2024 before MegaLag's video)

 # What is this?
-This is an archive of the Honey extension on Chrome Web Store.
+This is a documented archive of the Honey extension on Chrome Web Store.
 Specifically, version 17.0.2.
 If anyone has older versions of the extension, feel free to PR them.

+The original extension without any changes (such as comments, naming, or formatting) can be found here: https://archive.org/details/honey-extension-17.0.2

 These are likely obfuscated and or minimized in some way but the goal is to truly see in the code what was going on.